sanae-a11y/Data_ML_Assignment/README.md

 - `pip install pytest-mock`
 - `pip install requests-mock`

-To check if everything is set up correctly, and will report the test results :
+To check if everything is set up correctly, and report the test results run this command:

-- pytest tests/test_dashboard.py
+- `pytest tests/test_dashboard.py`